draxxordev/PersonaStore/Documentation.md

 |------|------|----------|-------------|
 | `key` | `string` | Yes | The profile key to target. |
 | `payload` | `table` | Yes | Arbitrary data describing the update. |

+`payload` has no required shape — PersonaStore stores and forwards whatever table is passed in.
+Since the receiving code has to make sense of it later (in `ListenToGlobalUpdate()` or `ConsumeGlobalUpdates()`), it's worth picking a small convention up front, such as always including a `Type` field, so the handler can branch on what kind of update it received.

 ---